fabiommendes/ox/docs/tutorial.rst

 This tutorial shows how to create a simple programming language from the ground up.
-Creating a new programming language is obviously an enormous task, so we will implement a simple functional language gradually, each time showcasing a new feature of Ox that may be helpful for other projects.
+Creating a new programming language is obviously an enormous task, so we will implement a simple functional language gradually, each time showcasing a new feature of Ox that may be also helpful for other projects.

 The programming language in question was conceived in a Compilers course as an educational experiment and is called Cremilda.
 The original version was very minimalist, but we decided to extend it for the purpose of this tutorial.
-Although the main goal of Cremilda is to exercise Ox and be the ideal subject for this tutorial, it is actually an usable programming language that can be installed from pip and used in your Python projects alongside with Python code.
+Although the main goal of Cremilda is to exercise Ox and be the ideal subject for this tutorial, it is actually an usable programming language that can be installed from pip and used in your Python projects alongside with your Python code.

-Cremilda is a dynamic functional language that borrows some of Python semantics (like the data types, operators, etc) and behaves very differently from Python in other areas (e.g., no exceptions) and may force us to implement some non-trivial translations.
+Cremilda is a dynamic functional language that borrows some of Python semantics (like the data types, operators, etc) and behaves very differently from Python in other areas (e.g., no exceptions).
+This force us to implement some non-trivial translations.
 The snippets bellow show Cremilda's syntax in some common programming examples: